Richard’s practice focuses on civil rights, municipal law, medical and hospital liability, and general liability.

 August 3, 2023

 Represented municipal clients, successfully arguing motions for summary dispositions before federal and circuit courts

-Represented municipal clients in the organization of discovery for mass tort claims involving sewer backup
+Represented municipal clients in the organization of discovery for mass tort claims involving sewer backup and water supply claims

 Successfully defended civil rights litigation with claims in excess of $1 million